jonathanmalay/rootkit-deploy-automation/README.md

 ---

 ### ✅ 2. `prepare-debugee.ps1` (👥 Debugee-side)
+Firstly, you need to run the prepare-debugee.ps1 script on the debuggee machine.
 This script should be run **once on the debugee machine** to prepare it for receiving the driver over WinRM.

 **What it does:**